 We have attachments because we seek certainty in a world ruled by impermanence.
 We want to control the uncontrollable.
 We want to be secure.

-Things should fit in this nice box we've designed - if they don't, we experience frustration, disappointment, resentment, anger, and more.
+Things should fit into this nice box we've designed - if they don't, we experience frustration, disappointment, resentment, anger, and on and on.

 If we learned to let go, however, we wouldn't be dragged.

-Letting go is scary, though.
+The problem is, letting go is scary.
 It's scary because attachments are familiar.
 They are comfortable.
 As such, you could even say we are attached to our attachments.

 But the alternative - a lifetime of self-imposed suffering - is scarier.
 Isn't it?

 The answer is, most of us don't give attention to the idea of "letting go."
 We simply go through life experiencing the roller coaster of ups and downs - and, we call it normal.

 The good news is, if you've read this far you are giving attention to the idea of "letting go."
 And, you are realizing there are two options: